11/2/07

 When

-the signal becomes too weak, you will see “macro-block errors” (parts of the
+the signal becomes too weak, you will see “block errors” (parts of the screen

-screen that are shifted or obviously wrong), sound dropouts lasting a few
+that are shifted or obviously wrong), sound dropouts lasting a few seconds, or

 If